 Talks and Other Media

-If you'd like to hear more about our work and how we do it, you can do so here:
+If you'd like to hear more about our work and how we do it, we've been in a few podcasts and videos.

 - Léa Meyer talks about upstream gene products here.

 - TWiV discuss out 2020 upstream gene product paper here.

 - External reserach webinars from 2019, 2021 and 2021.

 - Some of our collaborations with The Glasgow School of Art are described in this video.